-- The Neath & District Photographic Society UK Salon is open to photographers with addresses in the United Kingdom, Channel Islands, Isle of Man, and also BFPO addresses.
+The Neath & District Photographic Society UK Salon is supported by the PAGB and the BPE and is open to photographers with addresses in the United Kingdom, Channel Islands, Isle of Man, and BFPO addresses.

 - Open Colour

 - Open Monochrome

 - Up to four images may be entered into each class.

 - Entries may be submitted online via the exhibition web site, or on CD/DVD (not rewriteable media) by post.

 - Entries may only be made using digital JPG image files.

 - The Organisers reserve the right to reproduce all successful entries in the form of a catalogue which will be sent to all entrants and normal copyright rules will be strictly followed.

 - Each participant will receive an individual notification of their results.